ameli/restoreio/docs/source/user_guide/getting_started.rst

 You can import |project| in Python with ``import restoreio``.
 This package contains the following functions:

-* :func:`restoreio.restore`: This is the main function of the package which reconstructs incomplete velocity data, generates data ensembles, and performs statistical analysis.
+* :func:`restoreio.restore`: This is the main function of the package which reconstructs incomplete velocity data, generates data ensemble, and performs statistical analysis.
 You can import this function by

   .. code-block:: python